giacomoorsi/OpenRitardi/exploratory_data_analysis/README.md

 ## Notebooks
 1. [Data Wrangling](data_wrangling.ipynb): this notebook contains the code to wrangle the data from the original source and to create the dataset used in the other notebooks.
 Specifically, it reads a set of daily `.json` files and it converts them to a single `.parquet` file, where each row represents a stop of a train in a specific station.
 2. [Data Exploration](data_exploration.ipynb): this notebook contains some preliminary data analysis and visualization.
+It also shows maps in Plotly, so we recommend to open it using [nbviewer](https://nbviewer.jupyter.org/).

 ### Dependencies